sachinsancheti1/slidifyGokulGardens/index.md

 ## Location (cont.)

 * 2.25 kms off from NH 67 Coimbatore - Mettupalayam (i.e. 5 minutes driving time)
 * 8 kms from NH.
-209 Coimbatore - Sathy (aprox 20 min driving time)
+209 Coimbatore - Sathy (approx 20 min driving time)

->* both these highways are playing host to number of educational & business establishments
+>* both these highways are playing host to number of <span class="red">educational & business establishments</span>

 >* Saravanampatti (20 minutes driving time), located on the NH 209 is a hot spot in terms of real overall activity